MHuiG/MHuiG/AWESOME-STARS.md

 ## SCSS

-- [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension) - A browser extension to display ChatGPT response alongside search engine results
+- [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension) - A browser extension that enhance search engines with ChatGPT
 - [conventional-commits/conventionalcommits.org](https://github.com/conventional-commits/conventionalcommits.org) - The conventional commits specification
 - [panr/hugo-theme-hello-friend](https://github.com/panr/hugo-theme-hello-friend) - Pretty basic theme for Hugo that covers all of the essentials.
 All you have to do is start typing!
 - [creativetimofficial/material-dashboard](https://github.com/creativetimofficial/material-dashboard) - Material Dashboard - Open Source Bootstrap 5 Material Design Admin